rmelikov/gravastar/ReadMe.md

 I started the paper in physics initially, which is why I'm including `Gravastar.txt`, and which is why the title has the word `Gravastar` in it.
 Upon advisory from several LLM models, I've decided to abstract the paper to the highest level, which turns out to be the validation calculus level — `Gravastar9+`.
 The paper has gone through versions 1-9.
 I'm only including pertinent versions.
-And upon further advisory, I know that this will not be a paper and will ultimately be a book after I will finish with the anchor paper:
+And upon further advisory, I know that this will not be a paper and will ultimately be a book after I will finish with the anchor paper, `Gravastar9.6.3.md`.
+The planned book title is:

 ####  Theory of Perfection: From Principle of Superposition to Gravastar